doxout/anydb-sql/README.md

 ## extra methods

-Queries have all the methods as in node-sql, plus the addtional methods:
+Queries have all the methods as in node-sql, plus the additional methods:

 * exec(function(err, rows)) - executes the query and calls the callback with an array of rows
 * all - same as exec
 * get(function(err, row)) - executes the query and returns the first result
+* getMap(keyColumn, mapper, function(err, map), filter) - executes the query and maps the result to an object
 * execWithin(transaction, function(err, rows)) - execute within a transaction

 If you omit the callback from the additional methods, an eventemitter will be